aws-powertools/powertools-lambda-java/docs/core/tracing.md

 the environment variables `POWERTOOLS_TRACER_CAPTURE_RESPONSE` and `POWERTOOLS_TRACER_CAPTURE_ERROR` as needed.
 Optionally, you can override behavior by different supported `captureMode` to record response, exception or both.

-!!! warning "Returning sensitive information from your Lambda handler or functions, where Tracer is used?"
+!!! warning "Returning sensitive information from your Lambda handler or functions, where `Tracing` is used?"
     You can disable annotation from capturing their responses and exception as tracing metadata with **`captureMode=DISABLED`** or globally by setting environment variables **`POWERTOOLS_TRACER_CAPTURE_RESPONSE`** and **`POWERTOOLS_TRACER_CAPTURE_ERROR`** to **`false`**